nu7124/voting-block/README.md

 # Voting Block

 ## Objective
-A web app that allows users to create and share polls where other users can cast their vote.
+A web app built with smart contracts that allows users to create and share polls with other users.

 ## Install